Giant African and New Zealand Land Snails: Fascinating Mollusks

 Powelliphanta snails are also giants of the snail world and are found only in New Zealand.
 They are named after Arthur William Baden Powell (1901–1987).
 Powell was a malacologist (a scientist who studies mollusks) and worked at the Auckland Museum.
 He studied the snails and separated them from a related group in the classification scheme.
 The animals are classified in the family Rhytididae.

 The largest species in the genus is Powelliphanta superba prouseorum.
-According to the New Zealand Government's Department of Conservation, or DOC, the snail can grow as big as a fist and has a shell up to 9 cm (3.5 inches) across.
+According to the New Zealand Government's Department of Conservation, or DOC, the animal can grow as big as a fist and has a shell up to 9 cm (3.5 inches) across.

 The shells of Powelliphanta snails are flatter and rounder than those of giant African land snails.
 They are often a mixture of yellow, gold, dark red, brown, or black and are sometimes beautifully patterned.